COVID-19, organized crime and managing financial crime threats

 Applying a risk-based approach to financial crime and compliance management is frequently cited as ‘challenging at the best of times’, but during this time of crisis, it is proving even harder.
 Financial crime and compliance teams globally are having difficulty adapting their existing transaction monitoring systems and investigative resources to the new world, where it is more difficult to detect what is “normal” financial activity for customers compared with how they are interacting with their finances today.

 For example, is the sudden withdrawal and movement of a large sum of cash from various ATMs linked to panicking consumers or is it a genuine indicator of suspicion?
 Is the fact that elderly customers are suddenly using entirely new channels, such as mobile banking to transfer funds, suspicious?

 Or whether a trade transaction involving medical equipment from a high-risk country involves the transfer of illicit counterfeit goods linked to pandemic profiteering or is “business as usual” activity from a region struggling to keep the economy moving?

 Conversely, questions can be asked if there is no “change in behavior” triggers from restaurants, pubs, and cafés, and normal levels of cash in and out are taking place at a time when paying customers are on lockdown.

-As noted in recent industry reports, adapting thresholds to simply reduce alert volumes is a dangerous approach to managing resource constraints within investigation or analyst teams and is one the regulators will not accept, particularly if risk is missed or not acted on in a timely manner.
+As noted in recent industry reports, adapting thresholds to simply reduce alert volumes is a dangerous approach to managing resource constraints within investigation or analyst teams and is one the regulators will not accept, particularly if financial crime threats are missed or not acted on in a timely manner.

 In use cases with few previously known examples, such as anti-money laundering, banks should adopt a supervised approach to machine learning that augments human intelligence.
 Rather than reinvesting in manual processes, financial institutions should look to leverage technologies that provide an enriched contextual view of data that will enhance decision making.